Formoid/Formoid/README.md

 # [Formoid](http://formoid.com)

 Formoid is a surprisingly simple, intuitive, and powerful app for faster web form development, wireframing and embedding.
+Create signup forms, surveys, order forms, event registrations and more in a few seconds!

 To get started, checkout [http://formoid.com](http://formoid.com) or see [online demo](http://formoid.github.com/Formoid/)!